-Next they will discuss their imaginary past and explore how they have gotten to this result, by exploring the things that have helped them to get there and the things which made it hard to reach their goal.
+Next, they will discuss their imaginary past and explore how they have gotten to this result, by exploring the things that have helped them to get there and the things which made it hard to reach their goal.

-Now teams go back to the present, and the results from exploring their imaginary past are used to agree how to work together to reach the goal.
+Now teams go back to the present, and the results from exploring their imaginary past are used to agree on how to work together to reach the goal.

 Reflecting with the Agile Self-Assessment Game

 The Agile Self-Assessment Game can be used by teams and organizations to self-assess their agility.
 With this game, teams can discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.

 The basic game and the expansion packs contain many cards that can be used to discuss quality practices that your team is using or might be using.
 Playing the game helps you to see how well you are doing and to find ways to improve the quality of the software that you deliver.

 If you want to deep dive into quality, then there’s a special deck of cards: The Agile Quality Coaching Cards.
 These cards are an add-on to the Agile Self-assessment Game Cards and The Agile Self-assessment Game Book & Cards.